China–Vietnam relations: 2020s

+Economic relations

+As of at least 2024, the Vietnamese economy is becoming increasingly connected with China's.
+Vietnam is China's eighth largest trading partner, and largest among southeast Asian countries.
 After both sides resumed trade links in 1991, growth in annual bilateral trade increased from only US$32 million in 1991 to almost US$7.2 billion in 2004.
 By 2011, the trade volume had reached US$25 billion.
-In 2019, the total value of trade between the two countries amounted to US$517 billion.
-China's transformation into a major economic power in the 21st century has led to an increase of foreign investments in the bamboo network, a network of Overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.
+In 2019, the total value of trade between the two countries amounted to US$224 billion.
+As of 2024, China accounted for 18.2% of the total exports values of Vietnam and 37.8% of imports of Vietnam.

 Vietnam's exports to China include crude oil, coal, coffee, and food, and China exports pharmaceuticals, machinery, petroleum, fertilizers, and automobile parts to Vietnam.
 Both nations are working to establish an "economic corridor" from China's Yunnan Province to Vietnam's northern provinces and cities and similar economic zones linking China's Guangxi Province with Vietnam's Lạng Sơn and Quang Ninh Provinces, and the cities of Hanoi and Haiphong.
 Air and sea links and a railway line have been opened between the countries, along with national-level seaports in the frontier provinces and regions of the two countries.
 Joint ventures have furthermore been launched, such as the Thai Nguyen Steel Complex, but the deal eventually fell through, resulting in the bankruptcy of state-owned Thai Nguyen Iron and Steel VSC and the withdrawal of the China Metallurgical Group Corporation from the project.
+Vietnam became able to export durian to China in 2022.

 Chinese investments in Vietnam have been rising since 2015, reaching US$2.17 billion in 2017.
-With the proposed Trans-Pacific Partnership, Vietnam was anticipated to offer more access to regional markets for Chinese affiliated firms.

 In 2018, protesters went on the streets in Vietnam against government plans to open new special economic zones, including one in Quang Ninh, near the Chinese border, which would allow 99-year land leases, citing concerns about Chinese dominance.
+In July 2025, China criticized a trade agreement that Vietnam reached with the United States, which imposed a tariff on the transshipment of non-Vietnamese good via Vietnam.